smeisler/fsub_extractor/README.md

                         Default is to not skip intersection. (default: False)

 Options for Visualization:
-  --skip-viz, --no-skip-viz, --skip-viz, --no-skip-viz
+  --make-viz, --no-make-viz, --make-viz, --no-make-viz
-                        Whether to skip the output figure.
-Default is to produce the figure. (default: False) --interactive-viz, --no-interactive-viz, --interactive_viz, --no-interactive_viz
+                        Whether to make the output figure.
+Default is to not produce the figure. (default: False) --interactive-viz, --no-interactive-viz, --interactive_viz, --no-interactive_viz
                         Whether to produce an interactive visualization.